Input devices

 Keyboards

-I have recently removed the better-than-Halos MX Clear switches, as well as Acute blank keycaps from my old OLKB Preonic, and put them in a new Planck that happened to be available for sale.
+As that still wasn’t enough of things to type on, about half a year after that I cannibalised the old Preonic for switches and blank Acute keycaps, and put them in a new Planck that happened to be available for sale.
 This is now my favourite Cherry MX keyboard:

 Planck